kovidgoyal/calibre/manual/catalogs.rst

 If you want only *some* of your library cataloged, you have two options:

     * Create a multiple selection of the books you want cataloged.
-With more than one book selected in |app|'s main window, only the selected books will be cataloged.
+With more than one book selected in calibre's main window, only the selected books will be cataloged.
     * Use the Search field or the Tag Browser to filter the displayed books.
 Only the displayed books will be cataloged.

 To begin catalog generation, select the menu item :guilabel:`Convert books > Create a catalog of the books in your calibre library`.
 You may also add a :guilabel:`Create Catalog` button to a toolbar in :guilabel:`Preferences > Interface > Toolbars` for easier access to the Generate catalog dialog.